George Warren (prospector): Death

 Sources for Warren's death date differ.
 The plaque on his cemetery monument at the Bisbee-Lowell Evergreen Cemetery lists the date of death as 1892.
-A Cochise County death certificate for a George Warren states he died of pneumonia and heart failure on February 13, 1893.
+A Cochise County death certificate for a George Warren states he died of pneumonia and heart failure on February 13, 1893., and a newspaper blurb from the Tombstone Weekly Epitaph says February 12, 1893.
 An Arizona Republic article on September 15, 1897 stated Warren had died "three years ago."
 Penniless at the time of his death, Warren was buried in a pauper's grave and was practically forgotten for a number of years.